 SDK Quick Start

-Wrap your LLM client with the SuperPenguin Python SDK to get per-request cost tracking, customer attribution, and spend analytics.
+Wrap your LLM client with the SuperPenguin Python or TypeScript SDK to get per-request cost tracking, customer attribution, and spend analytics.

 1